 Airlines plan their in-flight menus at least six months in advance, and sometimes up to a full year ahead of time.

 A lot goes into all that planning, down to every single ingredient.
 American Airlines famously saved $40,000 a year in 1987 by getting rid of just one olive from their salads.
-According to Delta Airlines, 60 percent of the cost of each meal is because of the actual entrée, while appetizers make up 17 percent, salads 10 percent, and desserts account for seven percent.
-Delta saved $250,000 a year by shaving just one ounce from their steaks, and similar to American, removed a single strawberry from their in-flight salads (served in first-class on domestic routes) for savings of $210,000 a year.
+According to Delta Airlines, 60 percent of the cost of each meal is because of the actual entrée, while appetizers make up 17 percent, salads 10 percent, and desserts account for 7 percent.
+Delta saved $250,000 a year by shaving just an ounce from their steaks, and similar to American, removed a single strawberry from their in-flight salads (served in first class on domestic routes) for savings of $210,000 a year.

-Just last year, airlines around the world generated a total of 5.2 million tons of trash.
-This statistic includes amenities such as toothbrushes, magazines, and more, as well as toilet waste, but a significant portion comes from waste from in-flight meals.
-The waste is either incinerated or sent to landfills.
-While unused blankets and pillows can be donated, most airlines are still having difficulty figuring out a way to donate uneaten meals, although one Australian charity has already found a way.
+According to the International Air Transport Association, flight passengers generated a total of 5.7 million tons of trash in 2017.
+This statistic includes amenities such as toothbrushes, magazines and more, as well as toilet waste, but a significant portion comes from waste from in-flight meals.
+The waste is either incinerated or sent to landfills, rarely being recycled.

 Co-pilots on a flight are given different meals.
 It’s rare for in-flight meals to give you food poisoning, but this is done as an added precaution to make sure both pilots don’t get sick!

-Flight attendants might not want you to know this, but the snacks on a plane are actually totally unlimited.
+Your flight crew might not tell you this, but the snacks on a plane are actually totally unlimited.
 As long as everyone has already had theirs, feel free to politely ask one of the cabin crew for seconds.

-Umami, the fifth taste besides salty, sweet, sour, and bitter, is the only taste that is unaffected at such a high altitude.
-For reference, that’s the savory taste you get from foods such as tomatoes, spinach, shellfish, and soy sauce.
-That’s probably why you see so many in-flight meals with tomato in them, in addition to all the tomato juice served on board.
+Umami, the fifth taste besides salty, sweet, sour and bitter, is the only taste that is unaffected at such a high altitude.
+For reference, that’s the savory taste you get from foods such as tomatoes, spinach, shellfish and soy sauce.
+That’s probably why you see so many in-flight meals with tomatoes in them, in addition to all the tomato juice served on board.

 The average British passenger consumes more than 3,400 calories between check-in before departure and arrival at their destination, according to one estimation.
-We imagine this isn’t much different for most other passengers (and if anything, higher for Americans).
-This has been attributed to multiple factors, including higher salt and sugar in airplane food as a result of decrease in taste perception, the fact that people tend to eat more when watching a movie or TV show (as they are wont to do on a flight), and just plain old boredom.
+We imagine this isn’t much different for passengers in other countries (and if anything, higher for Americans).
+This has been attributed to multiple factors, including higher salt and sugar in airplane food as a result of the decrease in taste perception, the fact that people tend to eat more when watching a movie or TV show (as they are wont to do on a flight), and just plain old boredom.

 Airline food is planned so that it is recognizable to the average passenger, particularly in economy class.
 The menu tends to consist of foods that most people will be willing to eat, even if it’s not their favorite.
-As a result, international airlines also have different menus for different routes, so as to cater to the people from those regions.
-If you want to make sure you enjoy your next in-flight meal, here are 10 of the best in Europe.
+As a result, international airlines also have different menus for different routes, so as to cater to different taste buds and cuisines from around the world.